 \section{Conclusion}

 We introduce reasoning-enhanced VLM editing, where users provide detailed reasoning to guide editors in fixing errors made by VLMs on realistic, reasoning-heavy vision question answering tasks.
 We propose ReasonEdit, the first reasoning-enhanced VLM editor.
 To select the desired multimodal latent representation, we propose analyzing relationships between embeddings as a \textit{graph}, and use modularity as a principled criterion to evaluate and select multimodal embeddings.
 ReasonEdit achieves state-of-the-art editing performance.
 Most importantly, it enables new forms of generalization: rationale generality and chain-of-error generality.
-It also improves image and text generality via a novel topology-balanced dual embedding method while preserving high locality and computational efficiency through its retrieval-based methodology.
-Its reliable performance in sequential editing highlights practicality for real-time editing, where humans can interact with a model and provide feedback when errors occur.
-This is a new problem setting, so naturally there are many promising future directions.
-Some include editing errors in the model-generated chain of thoughts through human interaction and intervention.
-Modeling the causal relationships among facts in the reasoning chain may also further improve model editing performance.
+It also improves image and text generality via a novel topology-balanced dual embedding method while preserving high locality and computational efficiency.
+Its reliable performance in sequential editing highlights practicality for real-time editing, where humans interact with a model and provide feedback when errors occur.
+As a new problem setup, promising future directions include editing errors in model-generated chains of thought through human interaction and intervention, and explicitly editing causal relationships among facts in the reasoning chain.